xuejmnet/easy-query-doc/src/en/super/README.md

 ---
-title: Database & Table Sharding
+title: Database and Table Sharding
 order: 30
 ---

-# Database & Table Sharding
+# Database and Table Sharding
-`easy-query`'s super features mainly include table sharding, database sharding, and read-write separation.
-The author has years of experience in database and table sharding, and also has a relatively complete sharding ORM extension in other languages
+`easy-query`'s super features mainly include database and table sharding and read-write separation.
+The author has many years of experience in database and table sharding, and has a relatively complete ORM extension for database and table sharding in other languages
 (sharding-core)[https://github.com/dotnetcore/sharding-core]

-#### Contents
+#### Catalog
-- [《Table Sharding》](/easy-query-doc/en/super/sharding-table) Database table sharding processing
+- [《Table Sharding》](/easy-query-doc/super/sharding-table) Database table sharding processing
-- [《Database Sharding》](/easy-query-doc/en/super/sharding-datasource) Database object sharding processing
+- [《Database Sharding》](/easy-query-doc/super/sharding-datasource) Database object database sharding processing

 ### Case Source Code
-All super feature case source code is in [easy-query-sample](https://github.com/xuejmnet/easy-sample)
+All super feature case source codes are in [easy-query-sample](https://github.com/xuejmnet/easy-sample)